Nebula (Marvel Cinematic Universe): Further adventures

-In 2025, the Guardians buy Knowhere from the Collector, and Nebula helps to refurbish it following the attack it had endured.
+Few months later, Nebula and the Guardians buy Knowhere from the Collector, as well as gaining a new member, Cosmo.
+Nebula then helps the team to refurbish it following the attack it had endured.
 For Christmas that year, she returns to Earth and takes Bucky Barnes's arm and gives it as a gift to Rocket.
+She then participates in the Christmas celebration that Mantis puts on for Quill.